JosuContrer/Bomberman_AI/group07/README.md

 #### Scenario 2

 The following animations show the trained Agent learning in Variant 5 and beating the game in Variant 3.
 The Agent was successful at getting to the exit till Variant 4, but it was only able to beat Variant 5 one time.
-Note: the video was taken with a slower frame rate and the Agent was running a lot faster.
-This resulted is a video where the Agent seems to jump around, but this is not the case as it was able to move as the other two animations.

 Variant 5 Learning         |  Variant 3 Trained
 :-------------------------:|:-------------------------: